 “we opposed the VAT cut and warned about the scale of borrowing … bringing down the deficit is not an alternative to long-term economic success, it’s a vital part of it.”

 Nearly one year on, what has been the effect of these polices?
 Irish GDP is expected to fall by 12%, a staggering decline.
 Unemployment has reached 12.4% and is still rising.
 The economy is now in the grip of a severe deflation (minus 5.9%).
 Finance Minister Brian Lenihan openly talks of the need to “get our cost base down” in order to regain competitiveness.
 A policy of aiming to balance the budget and drive down wage costs is a throwback to the so-called Treasury View of the 1930s, a policy rejected then by progressives and rightly rejected now.
 The final irony is that, despite all of this needless suffering, the Irish Government will still be running a budget deficit of 12% of GDP this year while the ratings agencies have already cut Ireland’s sovereign bonds from AAA to AA.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.